neoforged/Documentation/docs/resources/server/recipes/index.md

 ## Using Recipes

 Recipes are loaded, stored and obtained via the `RecipeManager` class, which is in turn obtained via `ServerLevel#getRecipeManager` or - if you don't have a `ServerLevel` available - `ServerLifecycleHooks.getCurrentServer()#getRecipeManager`.
-Be aware that all recipe code can only run on the server, as the client generally doesn't know about recipes.
+Be aware that while the client has a full copy of the `RecipeManager` for display purposes, recipe logic should always run on the server to avoid sync issues.

 The easiest way to get a recipe is by ID: